Walsden railway station

 Walsden railway station (/ˈwɒlzdən/; WOLZ-dən) serves the village of Walsden, Todmorden in West Yorkshire, England, on the edge of the Pennines.

-It is served by the Caldervale Line operated by Northern.
+It is served by the Calder Valley line operated by Northern.
 The station is 32 mi west of Leeds and 17.25 mi north east of Manchester Victoria.
 Walsden is the last station before the boundary with Greater Manchester.
 The station was opened by Metro (West Yorkshire Passenger Transport Executive) on 10 September 1990 as a replacement for an earlier structure that closed on 6 August 1961.
 This earlier station, which was opened in 1845 by the Manchester & Leeds Railway, predecessor of the Lancashire & Yorkshire Railway, was situated between the level crossing and the north portal of Winterbutlee Tunnel, a few yards south of the present station.

 Facilities

 The station is unstaffed and has only basic facilities (no permanent buildings, just shelters on each platform).
 Ticket vending machines are provided to allow passengers to purchase these prior to travel, whilst digital information screens and timetable posters supply train running information.
 The station is fully accessible, with ramps to each platform for wheelchair and mobility impaired users.